 Dr. Radbod Darabi, M.D, Ph.D.

-Assistant Professor, Center for Stem Cell & Regenerative Medicine
+Associate Professor, Center for Stem Cell & Regenerative Medicine; Jerold B. Katz Distinguished Professorship in Stem Cell Research

 Email Address: Radbod.Darabi@uth.tmc.edu